 Walkthrough of the Boat

 Before setting sail, conduct a thorough walkthrough of the boat.
-Point out the location of the safety equipment, such as life jackets, first aid kit, fire extinguishers, and emergency signaling devices.
+Point out the location of the safety gear, such as life jackets, first aid kit, fire extinguishers, and your emergency signaling device.
 Make sure they know where the anchor is and how to deploy it.
 Brief them on the fuel system, including how to check fuel levels and ventilate the bilges.
 Finally, discuss the procedures for man overboard, fire, or other emergencies.

-Knowledge is Power: Boating Safety Courses and Certifications
+Knowledge is Power: Boater Safety Course and Certificates

-In Canada, anyone who operates a motorized pleasure craft must carry proof of competency, typically in the form of the Pleasure Craft Operator Card (PCOC).
-This requirement applies to all types of motorized boats, regardless of the size of the boat or the size of the engine.
+In Canada, anyone who operates a motorized pleasure craft must carry proof of competency, typically in the form of the Pleasure Craft Operator Card (PCOC) via a Transport Canada boat safety test.
+This requirement applies to all types of motorized boats, regardless of the size of the boat or the size of the motor.

-To get the PCOC, you need to pass an accredited boating safety test.
+To get the PCOC, you need to pass an accredited boating safety course.
 The test covers a variety of topics including boating regulations, navigation and right-of-way rules, emergency procedures, and more.
-Many organizations offer both online and in-person courses to prepare for the PCOC exam.
-For more information, visit Transport Canada online.
+Many organizations offer both online and in-person training to prepare for the PCOC exam.
+For more information, visit Transport Canada boating safety PCOC guide online here: Learn More About the PCOC Card

 Restricted Operator Certificate (Maritime)